mmaltsev/mmaltsev/README.md

 <h1> Hi, I'm Maxim 👋🏻 </h1>

-I build developer tools and API-first products.
+I build developer tools and API-first products for SaaS.

 I’m a Senior Product Manager with 5+ years of experience working on developer platforms, open-source tooling, and B2B SaaS and 10+ years in software engineering and analytics.